plausible/docs/docs/filters-segments.md

 You can remove all your filters by hitting the `Esc` key on your keyboard or by selecting `Clear all filters` in the filters menu that shows up when you're using multiple filters.

-## Using the "Add filter" menu for extra functionality
+## Using the "Filter" button for extra functionality

 <img alt="Using the custom filter" src={useBaseUrl('img/custom-filter.png')} />

 We also allow you to add filters without clicking on any specific metric in the dashboard.
-Click on the "Filter" button on the top right of your dashboard to start adding filters.
+Click on the "**Filter**" button on the top right of your dashboard to start adding filters.
 Using the "Filter" menu makes filtering even more powerful:

+### Filter by multiple sources, countries, pages and more

+You can filter your stats by multiple sources, countries, pages and more, all at once.
+This is useful if you want to group specific geographical regions, separate organic search traffic from other sources or segment your audience to your needs.

 ### Search for any metric